abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 1. Repeat steps 3 - 5 and select **ManufacturingVnet**, and **ResearchVnet** Virtual Network to verify the subnets.

+## Learn more with self-paced training
++ [Design an IP addressing schema for your Azure deployment](https://learn.microsoft.com/en-us/training/modules/design-ip-addressing-for-azure/).
+In this module, identify the public and private IP addressing capabilities of Azure virtual networks.
++ [Introduction to Azure Virtual Networks](https://learn.microsoft.com/en-us/training/modules/introduction-to-azure-virtual-networks/).
+In this module, you learn how to design and implement Azure networking services.
+You learn about virtual networks, public and private IPs, DNS, virtual network peering, routing, and Azure Virtual NAT.

+## Key takeaways
++ Azure Virtual Network is a service that provides the fundamental building block for your private network in Azure.
+An instance of the service (a virtual network) enables many types of Azure resources to securely communicate with each other, the internet, and on-premises networks.
+Ensure nonoverlapping address spaces.
+Make sure your virtual network address space (CIDR block) doesn't overlap with your organization's other network ranges.
++ All Azure resources in a virtual network are deployed into subnets within the virtual network.
+Subnets enable you to segment the virtual network into one or more subnetworks and allocate a portion of the virtual network's address space to each subnet.
+Your subnets shouldn't cover the entire address space of the virtual network.
+Plan ahead and reserve some address space for the future.

 ## Review

 In this lab, you have completed: